7 Ways Frugality Can Make You Rich

 Another benefit of side work is it can distract individuals from spending money.
 It might even motivate them to save more because working a side job can feel more like running a business than working for a corporate machine.

-Being frugal to achieve personal wealth is more than upgrading light bulbs in the house to LEDs.
-It's a mind set and a bunch of good habits.
+Leading a frugal lifestyle requires a mind set and a bunch of good habits.
 Budgeting usually is the first step toward making efficient progress toward financial goals.
 The ideas and acts are simple, finding motivation usually is the biggest challenge.